escurtcheon12/Cashew/README.md

-# Cashew
+# POINT OF SALE FOR COFFEE SHOP

-Using react native
+Building with use react native